-Asbestos is a generic term used to identify a group of naturally occurring fibrous silicate minerals that were historically used in numerous building materials because of its unique physical and chemical characteristics, such as resistance to fire, heat, chemicals, tensile strength, and sound absorption properties.
+Asbestos is a group of naturally occurring fibrous silicate minerals that were historically used in building materials because of its unique physical and chemical characteristics, such as resistance to fire, heat, chemicals, tensile strength, and sound absorption properties.

-Although its use was discontinued in the mid-late 1980s it is still commonly found in many existing building components.
+Use of asbestos was discontinued in the mid-late 1980s but it is still commonly found in many buildings.
 When asbestos containing materials (ACMs) have been identified in a building, it is often not feasible or necessary to remove it.
-In the absence of activities or work that have the potential to disrupt ACM (such as renovations, maintenance or demolition work) it is common practice to manage asbestos in-place.
-In such instances, it is mandatory that the university develop a program whereby the essential resources, work procedures and training are implemented in order to control the activities that may lead to uncontrolled disturbances of asbestos.
+It is common practice to manage asbestos in-place.
+In such instances, it is mandatory to develop a program whereby work procedures and training are implemented in order to control potential exposure to asbestos.

-As a component of the Occupational Health and Safety Management System, the Asbestos Management Program is a comprehensive program established to actively manage and rigorously control ACM in university buildings and all activities that may disturb such materials.
-This is accomplished through the identification and compilation of all confirmed and suspect ACM in university buildings, as required by the Newfoundland and Labrador Asbestos Abatement Regulation 111/98.
-These building surveys are posted on line.
-Online you will find the survey report and the detailed survey for each building.
+As a component of the Health and Safety Management System, the Asbestos Management Program is a comprehensive program established to actively manage and rigorously control ACM in university buildings and all activities that may disturb such materials.
+This is accomplished through the identification and compilation of all confirmed and suspect ACM in university buildings, as required by the Newfoundland and Labrador Asbestos Abatement Regulations.
+These building surveys are posted below.

-If anyone has any questions, please contact Environmental Health and Safety at 864-3786 or send us an email email@example.com
+If you have any questions, please contact Environmental Health by sending us an email firstname.lastname@example.org